 The key step: choosing makes .
 Then the left-hand side , which is the product rule expansion of .
 Once the LHS is a single derivative, the equation is trivially integrable.

-The trick of “find a multiplier that makes the LHS an exact derivative” is more general — see Exact equation for the related concept where you find a function that’s constant along solutions.
+The trick of “find a multiplier that makes the LHS an exact derivative” is more general.
+See Exact equation, where you find a function that’s constant along solutions.

 Why we need an integrating factor in the first place

-The integrating factor is a clever multiplier that re-bundles the chunk into , removing that mixing.
+The integrating factor re-bundles the chunk into , removing that mixing.

 Worked example 1